-Financial fixed assets are included as assets on the balance sheet at their purchase value less the proportion not called up.
+Financial fixed assets are recorded at their acquisition value, minus the part not called up.

-At the end of each financial year, an individual assessment of each security in the portfolio is carried out in order to reflect, in as satisfactory a manner as possible, the company's situation, profitability and outlook in the holding where the stocks are held.
+At the end of each financial year, an individual valuation of each portfolio security is carried out in such a way as to reflect, as satisfactorily as possible, the position, profitability and prospects of the company in which the holding or shares are held.